valentine-ezugu/onlinestore/README.md

 # onlinestore
 Admin and BookStore

-Getting Started
+# Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-Prerequisites
-Maven - Dependency Management, how to install
+# Maven - Dependency Management,
+how to install
 Web Server (one of them)

-nginx - how to install
+# nginx - how to install
-http-server - npm - before install this you should install npm, how to install npm Fast installing and deployment back-end cd IdeaProject/onlinestore/ mvn clean install
+http-server - npm - before install this you should install npm, how to install npm Fast installing and deployment

+# Directory
+cd IdeaProject/onlinestore/
+mvn clean install

-Run Each Module
+ # Run Each Module
 cd IdeaProject/onlinestore/admin
 mvn spring-boot:run